syapse/javascript/README.md

 ## Comments

   - Use `/** ... */` for multiline comments.
 Include a description, specify types and values for all parameters and return values.
+  - NOTE: The developer may choose, at their option, top not include the leading asterisks on each line, as technically this is allowed by the JSDoc standard.

     ```javascript
     // bad